 4- Customer service

 In order to retain customers, your staff should be focused on the needs of the customer; the easiest way to lose a customer is poor service and this will likely lead to some negative publicity or word of mouth.
-Customer retention is critical if you want the business to grow, so make sure your staff are trained in customer relations.
+Customer retention is critical if you want the business to grow, so make sure your staff are trained in customer relations and use customer relationship software (CRM).
+What is a CRM?
+It’s a tool that helps businesses track and drive revenue while also maintaining and improving customer relationships.
+After all, the customer is the life of the business..
 Click here for 5 habits of successful people.

 5- No bookkeeping